atomicojs/base/README.md

 ### npm start

 Initialize a developing server for the files that are exported from the html files in the `src/*.html` directory.

-### npm run build

-Create the export bundle from the html files.

-### npm run build:npm

-Package for distribution in NPM all the components of the `src/components` directory, these are exported as separate files.

-> remember to distribute in npm you must modify the **package.json**.

 ### npm run create:component